royaltm/spectrusty/index.md

 As an emulator builder, here you find the main core components, such as:

-* [Z80](//crates.io/crates/z80emu) CPU - An emulator of Central Processing Unit in a few variations: NMOS, CMOS, and BM1 (dubbed "flavours").
+* [Z80](//crates.io/crates/z80emu) CPU - An emulator of the Central Processing Unit in a few variations: NMOS, CMOS, and BM1 (dubbed "flavours").
 * Sinclair Ferranti ULA (Uncommitted Logic Array) - 16k/48k and 128k version of ZX Spectrum core chipset emulator.
 * Amstrad Gate Array ULA (or AGA) - +3/+2A version of ZX Spectrum core chipset emulator.
 * ULAplus core chipset extension as a wrapper of any of the above chipsets.